 Landranger maps: 187, 188, 189, 198

-A new online guide was published in 2012 and you can download the various sections as below:
+An online guide was published in 2012 and you can download the sections below:

 High Weald Landscape Trail - Introduction (2.02 MB)

-Also available to download is the text giving the background to the historical places along the trail from the old published guide, no longer available in print.
+Also available to download is the background to the historical places along the Trail from the old published guide, no longer available in print.